Antoine Lacombe

 LinkedIn

-I am a PhD candidate in Health Economics at Aix-Marseille School of Economics (Aix-Marseille Université).
+I am a quantitative health economist and PhD candidate at Aix-Marseille School of Economics (AMSE, Aix-Marseille Université).

 I currently contribute to projects on improving the acceptability and accessibility of countermeasures against emerging epidemic threats (ACME, Institut Pasteur).
-I also develop cost and cost-effectiveness analyses to support prevention and preparedness strategies, including work on climate-related infectious-disease risk.
+Alongside this work, I am expanding my research toward economic evaluation, with growing interest in cost-effectiveness analysis, resource allocation, and the evaluation of health technologies in real-world settings.

 What’s up?